How to Prepare for a Car Accident Before It Happens

 Document your policy details now

-• Insurance company name and claims phone number: Different from the general customer service line
+• Insurance company name and claims phone number

-• Coverage types: Whether the policy includes collision, comprehensive, uninsured motorist, and rental reimbursement
+• Coverage types: collision, comprehensive, uninsured motorist, rental reimbursement

 Understand what each coverage type pays for

-Collision coverage pays for damage to the policyholder's vehicle caused by a collision, regardless of who was at fault.
-Comprehensive coverage handles non-collision events, theft, hail, flooding, and falling objects.
-Uninsured and underinsured motorist coverage protects the driver when the other party has no insurance or insufficient coverage to pay for the damage.
+Collision coverage pays for vehicle damage from a collision, regardless of who's at fault.
+Comprehensive coverage handles non-collision events — theft, hail, flooding, falling objects.
+Uninsured and underinsured motorist coverage protects you when the other driver doesn't have adequate insurance.

 The emergency glove box checklist: what to keep in the car